Here’s How People Convince Themselves That They’re Going To Win The Lottery, Like Mega Millions Or Powerball

-With the Mega Millions jackpot already estimated to be three quarters of a billion dollars, and with a $1.6 billion Powerball ticket just having been sold in South Carolina a few days ago, Americans are in the midst of Lottery Fever.
-And while we all know, at least in our heart of hearts, that we’re almost certainly not going to win the lottery, there’s a psychological mechanism that allows us to convince ourselves that we’re going to win.
+With the Powerball jackpot already estimated to be three quarters of a billion dollars, and with a $1.6 billion Mega Millions ticket just having been sold in South Carolina a few days ago, Americans are in the midst of lottery fever.
+And while we all know, at least in our heart of hearts, that we’re almost certainly not going to win the lottery, there’s a psychological mechanism that allows us to convince ourselves otherwise.

-As Business Insider reports, the odds of winning the Mega Millions are one in 292 million – ever-so-slightly better than the odds of winning the Powerball (one in 302 million).
-And while the Inquisitr could fill this article by listing the things that are more likely to happen to you than winning the lottery (such as getting struck by lightning or eaten by a shark), you already know that the odds are astronomical.
-However, psychologists say that won’t stop your brain from convincing you that you’re going to win.
+As Business Insider reports, the odds of winning the Mega Millions are one in 292 million — ever-so-slightly better than the odds of winning the Powerball, the odds of which are one in 302 million.
+And while it could be considered an enjoyable mental exercise to list the things that are more likely to happen to you than winning the lottery — such as getting struck by lightning or being attacked by a shark, most people already know that the odds are astronomical.

+However, psychologists say that this awareness won’t stop your brain from convincing you that you’re going to win.

 Mike Robinson, an assistant professor of neuroscience and behavior at Wesleyan University, says that the human brain tends to regard things with long odds as important.
-Because the odds of winning the lottery are so astronomical, our brains conclude that the lottery is important, and so we buy a ticket, thinking that our numbers are going to come up (literally).
+Because the odds of winning the lottery are so astronomical, our brains conclude that the lottery is important — and so we buy a ticket, thinking that our numbers are going to come up.

 Michigan – The dream of being a Lottery jackpot winner has come true for a Three Rivers woman who won a $310.5 million Powerball jackpot from the Michigan Lottery. pic.twitter.com/ikx87m9Hvo